-• MAGI
+MAGI

-Modified adjusted gross income (MAGI) is the total of your adjusted gross income (income from taxable sources less tax deductions) and your tax-exempt income.
+Modified adjusted gross income (MAGI) is the total of your adjusted gross income (income from taxable sources less tax deductions) and your taxexempt income.

-• Medicare
+Medicare

-A federal health insurance program that covers certain people who are age 65 or older, disabled persons under 65 or those who have end-stage renal disease (permanent kidney failure).
-Medicare is directed by the federal Centers for Medicare & Medicaid Services (CMS) and administered by the Social Security Administration.
+A federal health insurance program that covers certain people who are age 65 or older, disabled persons under 65 or those who have amyotrophic lateral sclerosis (ALS) or end-stage renal disease (permanent kidney failure).
+Medicare is directed by the federal Centers for Medicare and Medicaid Services (CMS) and administered by the Social Security Administration (SSA).

-• Medicare Advantage plan
+Medicare Advantage Plan

 A health plan, such as a Medicare managed care plan or fee-for-service plan offered by a private company and approved by Medicare.
-The Medicare Advantage plan agrees to accept a fixed monthly payment for each Medicare enrollee.
+The Medicare Advantage Plan agrees to accept a fixed monthly payment for each Medicare enrollee.
 In exchange, the plan provides or pays for medical care needed by the enrollee.
-If you join a Medicare Advantage plan, you are replacing your original Medicare coverage (Parts A and B) with benefits offered by that plan.
-These benefits are set in accordance with Medicare's guidelines for benefits offered under a Medicare Advantage plan.
-Many Medicare Advantage plans include Medicare Part D drug coverage.
-The benefits under these HMOs are set in accordance with Medicare's guidelines for a Medicare Advantage plan.
+If you join a Medicare Advantage Plan, you are replacing your original Medicare coverage (Parts A and B) with benefits offered by that plan.
+These benefits are set in accordance with Medicare's guidelines for benefits offered under a Medicare Advantage Plan.
+Many Medicare Advantage Plans include Medicare Part D drug coverage.
+The benefits under these HMOs are set in accordance with Medicare's guidelines for a Medicare Advantage Plan.